Brocks Fireworks: History

 The company moved to Hemel Hempstead in the early 1930s.
-In the 1930s, Brock's built homes and a sports club for its workers near to its 207 acre site on the north eastern side of Hemel Hempstead.
+In the 1930s, Brock's built homes and a sports club. for its workers near to its 207 acre site on the north eastern side of Hemel Hempstead.
 The street names (Ranelagh Road and Vauxhall Road) reflected earlier associations with the 18th-century London Pleasure Gardens where Brock's was contracted to display fireworks.
 During the Second World War the company made the famous "target markers" used by the RAF's Pathfinder Force (PFF).
 These guided the bombers so they could drop their ordnance more accurately.

+In August of 1946, several buildings at the Hemel Hempstead site were damaged and destroyed in a fire and explosion.
+The fire had broken out in the chemical stores and quickly spread to other buildings.
+According to a newspaper report at the time "there was a terrific explosion which was heard ten miles way".
+Fire-fighters were led by Alan Brock, a director, and three people were injured.

-In the early 1970s the company moved from Hemel Hempstead to Sanquhar, Scotland.
-In the 1970s, the company also opened an additional factory at Swaffham in Norfolk.
+In the early 1970s, the company moved manufacturing from Hemel Hempstead to Sanquhar, Scotland.
+This followed the sale of the freehold in 1971 to Fairview Estates.
+The property was to be sold in lots of 34 acres and was expected to fetch a total of £3.5 million.
+Also in the 1970s, the company opened an additional factory at Swaffham in Norfolk.
 Brock's Fireworks was bought by Standard Fireworks in 1988, and Standard Fireworks were bought by China-based Black Cat Fireworks, bringing an end to production in the UK.